How Often Should You Wash Your Bra? The Expert Guide

 Best Washing Practices

-Once it's time to wash, be sure to clean your bras properly:
+Once it’s time to wash, be sure to clean your bras properly to enjoy the benefits of proper bra washing:

 So, how often should you wash your bra?
 The answer depends on your lifestyle, the weather, your skin type, and how many bras you rotate.
 For most women, every 3–4 wears is ideal.
 By paying attention to your body and the condition of your bras, you'll know exactly when it's time for a refresh and how to do it right.

-Caring for your bras isn’t just about hygiene, it’s about comfort, confidence, and making the most of your lingerie investment.
+Caring for your bras isn't just about hygiene, it's about comfort, confidence, and making the most of your lingerie investment, including knowing how often women should replace their bras.